apple/swift-metrics/README.md

 ### Swift Metrics Extras

-You may also be interestedin some "extras" modules which are collected in the [Swift Metrics Extras](https://github.com/apple/swift-metrics-extras) repository.
+You may also be interested in some "extra" modules which are collected in the [Swift Metrics Extras](https://github.com/apple/swift-metrics-extras) repository.

 ## Detailed design